tessercat/pbx-docs/client/notes.md

 is a controller
 between View and Client classes.

-- Handles websocket connect/disconnect events,
-  channel presence events,
-  and peer-to-peer messages
-  received by the Client class
-  via the websocket.
-- Interacts with the view
-  based on input from the Client and sets method callbacks on the View that handle "offer" and "accept" user input.
-- Manages a single Connection object based on Client and View input.
+- Registers callbacks with its Client to handle client socket and session events and messages.
+- Provides a PeersPanel object that manages and displays a peer's list of known peers.
+- Provides an OfferDialog object that manages and displays the status of a peer's single connection offer.
+- Provides an OffersDialog object that manages and displays offers received from other peers.

+## Presence protocol

 The Peer class
 implements a simple protocol
+to share presence information
+between peers.

+### Ready

+When their client is ready,
+peers subscribe to the client's event channel and publishes `ready` to the channel.

+### Available

+Peers that receive `ready`
+add the other peer
+to their list of known peers
+and send `available`
+directly to the newly subscribed peer
+(as opposed to publishing to the channel).

+Peers register a callback
+for client ping events
+and,
+when they are not connected to another peer, publish `available` to the channel with every ping.

+Peers that receive `available` update their list of known peers to track the time the peer was last seen.

+Peers detect the absence of other peers by removing peers from their list of known peers
+(in the ping callback)
+that have not sent `ready` or `available` within the past 60 seconds.

+### Unavailable

+Peers broadcast `unavailable`
+to the channel
+when they successfully
+open (on offer or accept) a connection to another peer.

+Peers that receive `unavailable` remove the peer from their list of known peers.

+### Gone

+Peers broadcast `gone`
+before they disconnect
+from the channel.

+Peers that receive `gone`
+remove the peer from their list of known peers.

+## Connection protocol

+The Peer class
+implements a simple protocol
-to establish a peer connection.
+to establish peer connections.
 One peer offers a connection
 and another accepts.

-## Offer
+### Offer

-To start a new peer connection, peers create a Connection object, initialize local user media
+To connect to another peer,
-(by enumerating and getting local media), and send an `offer` message directly to another peer.
+a peer initializes local user media and sends an `offer` message directly to another peer.

-When the offering peer receives `close` in response, the offering peer closes its Connection object.

 The offering peer
-can rescind its offer
+registers a callback with its client that re-sends `offer` with every ping.

-before the other peer accepts
+When the offering peer
-by closing its Connection object and sending `close` to the other peer.

-If the offering peer receives `accept` in response, the offering peer fully opens the peer connection by creating an RTCPeerConnection object, attaching Peer handlers to Connection object events and adding local media stream tracks to the RTCPeerConnection object.
+receives `accept` in response, it opens its side of the connection.

 The offering peer is
 perfect negotiation's
 polite peer.

-## Accept
+### Accept

-When a peer receives an `offer` message, it can ignore the offer or send `close` to refuse the offer.

-The peer accepts an offer
+A peer accepts an offer
-by creating a Connection object, initializing local media, sending `accept` to the offering peer once local media is ready, and opening the connection.
+by initializing local media,
+sending `accept` to the offering peer, and once local media is ready, it opens its side of the connection.

-The accepting peer
+The accepting peer is
 perfect negotiation's
 impolite peer.

+### Close

-Either peer can close the connection at any time by closing its Connection object and sending `close` to the other peer.
+Either peer can close the connection at any time by sending `close` to the other peer and closing its own initialized or open connection.

+### Error

+Eiether peer sends `error`
+when it encounters an error condition while initializing local media or when ICE fails when opening the connection.

 # Connection